 Where do I report violations involving fireworks?

 Residents should call 301-279-8000.
 Do NOT call 911 unless you have a life-threatening emergency and need immediate help.
-Unnecessary 911 calls can prevent people with real emergencies from reaching 911 and getting help.
+Non-emergency 911 calls can delay getting assistance to people with actual emergencies.

 Where can I go in Montgomery County to see the fireworks?

 The Fire Chief and safety experts agree that the best way to celebrate is to enjoy one of the many free, public fireworks displays in the area on July 4th.
 Public fireworks displays, conducted by trained professionals, are the smartest and safest way to view fireworks because they are established under controlled settings and safety regulations and monitored by public safety organizations.